19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008]

-(3) A Judge may, if he thinks fit, on the application of a solicitor who is a master under Part II, allow a pupil of the solicitor (being a pupil who has completed not less than 4 months of pupillage) to appear, on behalf of the solicitor or the Singapore law practice in which the solicitor practises, before —
+(3) A Judge may, if he thinks fit, on the application of any advocate and solicitor in active practice in a Singapore law practice, allow a qualified person who is receiving supervised training in relation to the practice of Singapore law under a practice training contract with that Singapore law practice, and who has served not less than 4 months of his practice training period, to appear on behalf of that Singapore law practice, or any advocate and solicitor in active practice therein, before —

 (a) a Judge or the Registrar in chambers;